 - Components and materials in clothing items

-- Performance requirement on design techniques that ease non-destructive disassembly and re-assembly of
+- Performance requirement on design techniques that ease non-destructive disassembly and re-assembly of specific components in clothing items

 - Performance requirement on use of standard components for those parts that are prone to breaks